 110 Committee Against Torture, Consideration of Reports Submitted By States Parties Under Article 19 of the Convention Concluding observations of the Committee against Torture, Indonesia.
 28 Apr.-16 May 2008.

-111 Committee on the Elimination of Racial Discrimination, Report of the visit by the Special Rapporteur on violence against Women, its causes and consequences, Ms. Rashida Manjoo, to the United States of America.
+it by the Special Rapporteur on violence against Women, its causes and consequences, Ms. Rashida Manjoo, to the United States of America.
 8 May 2008.